csl2025/csl2025.github.io/index.md

 #### Registration

 The regular registration fee for CSL 2025, which by default also includes the LMW workshop on Monday, is 670 euro.
-This includes an annual 20 euro CSL membership fee.
+This includes an annual 20 euro EACSL membership fee.

 The student fee for CSL 2025, also including LMW, is 405 euro.
-This includes an annual 5 euro CSL membership fee.
+This includes an annual 5 euro EACSL membership fee.

 Late registration, from January 11 up to and including February 5 is: regular fee 820 euro, student fee 505 euro.